Neosperience/TJBinder/README.md

 How to use TJBinder
 -------------------

 Unlike other libraries, using `TJBinder` does not require you to write a single line of new code.
-In contrary most likely you will have to _delete_ some parts of your old code because `TJBinder` will do the job instead of you.
+Contrarily you might have to _delete_ some parts of your old code because `TJBinder` will do the job instead of you.

 Let's suppose you have the following data model: